 Cuba’s geographical position between two continents makes it an ideal pitstop for transitory birds.
 The Cuban archipelago is home to 397 bird species, representing 62% of the total bird species found in the Caribbean islands.
 Seventy percent of Cuban bird species are migratory.
 Of these, 90 species make food and rest stops, while 142 species are winter residents.

 Shrinking habitat, trapping, and other factors have resulted in 30 Cuban bird species to be listed as vulerable to critically endangered.
 Cuban conservationists work for greater protections to ensure bird survival.
 This exclusive inventory featuring the 41 endemic and near-endemic island birds was prepared with help from Cuban naturalists and ornithologists Xochitl Ayón Güemes and Edwin Ruiz Rojas.

 Endemic.
 Status Not threatened.
 Local name Sijú Cotunto.
-The Bare-Legged Owl is a species of the Strigidae family.
+The Bare-Legged Owl, also known as the Cuban Screech Owl, is a species of the Strigidae family.
 It is the only species in the endemic genus Margarobyas.
 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, and heavily degraded former forest.
 It is nocturnal, and nests in holes abandoned by woodpeckers, natural apertures in trees and palms, and cavities in the rocks.
 Its Cuban common name Sijú is the Taíno aboriginal word for owls.

 .
 Status Near threatened